pruje/libbash.sh/docs/libbash.md

 ---------------------------------------------------------------
 <a name="lb_log"></a>
 ### lb_log
-Print text into a log file.
+Print text into the log file.

 If you use the `--level MYLEVEL` option, the message will be logged only if `MYLEVEL` is greater or equal to the current log level.